manojkumarvohra/hive-hilo/README.md

 - If you get error like: [java.lang.ClassCastException: org.apache.hadoop.hive.serde2.lazybinary.LazyBinaryArray cannot be cast to [Ljava.lang.Object;]
 	- set hive.mapjoin.optimized.hashtable=false;
 - If sequence outputs same value for each row, this could be a caching issue bug:
     - set hive.cache.expr.evaluation = false

   -- If above doesn't solves the problem, concatenate sequence output with an empty zero length string.
 Hive will auto cast back the result to number.

-    -- Use hive 2.x, probably caching issue comes with older versions of hive.
+  -- select concat(seq_func("sequence_name"),'') , other part of query .......

-    --- select concat(seq_func("sequence_name"),'') , other part of query .......
+- Use hive 3.x, udf doesn't show caching issue with latest version of hive.

 - use the function in your select queries
     - Ex usage: select seq("modelIds", 300, 327L) from models;